sathomas/jsDataV.is/src/text/ch5/01-library.md

 });
 ```

-### Step 3: Draw the Time Line
+### Step 3: Draw the Timeline

-To draw the time line, we create a new `Chronoline` object, passing it the <span class="smcp">HTML</span> container element, our event data, and any options.
-The <span class="smcp">HTML</span> container element should be a native element and not a jQuery selection.
+To draw the timeline, we create a new `Chronoline` object, passing it the <span class="smcp">HTML</span> container element, our event data, and any options.
+The <span class="smcp">HTML</span> container element should be a native element, not a jQuery selection.
 To convert from a selection to a native element, we use the `get()` method.
-In this case we want the first element, we use the parameter `0`.
+In this case, we want the first element, so we use the parameter `0`.

 ``` {.javascript .numberLines}
 $(function() {